 Division of Student Affairs > Title IX > Discrimination & Harassment

-We encourage individuals who believe they have been subjected to discrimination, harassment or retaliation, to report what you happened.
+We encourage individuals who believe they have been subjected to discrimination, harassment or retaliation, to report what happened.
 You can report here.

 It is the policy of DePaul University that no person shall be the object of discrimination or harassment on the basis of race, color, ethnicity, religion, sex, gender, gender identity, sexual orientation, national origin, age, marital status, pregnancy, parental status, family relationship status, physical or mental disability, military status, genetic information or other status protected by local, state, or federal law in its employment or its educational settings.